 If you are tracking HRV, typically you are interested in how your data changes over time, in relation to various stressors (if you are new to this, check out my guide to HRV, here).

-Regardless, I’ve added normalized HRV to HRV4Training Pro, so that you can also verify by yourself if this is something that helps you using your data.
-Here is an example for my own data in the past two months:
+I’ve added normalized HRV to HRV4Training Pro, so that you can also verify by yourself if this is something that helps you using your data.

 To Normalize or Not To Normalize?

-At the population level, normalization can improve statistical clarity.
-At the individual level, the benefit seems less clear.
-If you're a coach, athlete, or anyone using HRV to guide decisions, focus on consistent protocols and track trends over time in multiple parameters with respect to their individual normal range: this might be more effective than combining them.
+If you're a coach, athlete, or anyone using HRV to guide decisions, focus on consistent protocols and track trends over time in multiple parameters with respect to their individual normal range: this is the more effective and established way at the moment.
+This being said, it could be helpful to also look at Normalized HRV (HRV:HR in HRV4Training Pro) and see if you can derive useful patterns under certain circumstances, as I have shown above for my own data.

 As always, keep experimenting—this field is as dynamic as the data we study.